-NCDB analysis — The possibility of better outcomes with neoadjuvant therapy as compared with upfront surgery was suggested by a retrospective analysis of data on 15,237 patients who underwent a potentially curative resection for early stage (clinical stage I or II) pancreatic cancer, were identified in the National Cancer Data Base (NCDB) from 2006 to 2012, and subjected to a propensity score matched analysis .
+NCDB analysis — The possibility of better outcomes with neoadjuvant therapy as compared with upfront surgery was suggested by a retrospective analysis of data on 15,237 patients who underwent a potentially curative resection for early stage (clinical stage I or II, according to the 2010 (7th edition) TNM classification, (table 1)) pancreatic cancer, were identified in the National Cancer Data Base (NCDB) from 2006 to 2012, and subjected to a propensity score matched analysis .
 The conditional probability of receiving neoadjuvant therapy (the propensity score) was estimated based upon age, gender, race, ethnicity, year of diagnosis, income, insurance type, area of residence, comorbidity, facility type, clinical stage, and type of surgery.
 From the group receiving neoadjuvant therapy (47 percent multiagent, 43 percent single agent, 10 percent unspecified), 2005 patients were propensity score matched to 6015 patients who had upfront resection.
 Patients undergoing neoadjuvant therapy had a lower likelihood of positive lymph nodes (48 versus 73 percent) and lower rates of pathologic T3/T4 stage disease (73 versus 86 percent).
 The group receiving neoadjuvant therapy had a significantly better median survival (median 26 versus 21 months), and rates of three- and five-year survival were also modestly higher (35 and 21 versus 29 and 18 percent, respectively, in the upfront surgery group).
 This difference was smaller when patients receiving neoadjuvant therapy were compared with the subset of patients undergoing upfront surgery who also received adjuvant therapy (67 percent of the total, median 26 versus 23 months; three- and five-year survival rates 35 and 21 versus 31 and 18 percent, respectively).
 In addition to the inherent limitations of retrospective analyses of data from large databases, another major limitation of these data is that patients in the neoadjuvant therapy group represented only those who tolerated neoadjuvant therapy and underwent resection; the number of patients who embarked upon neoadjuvant therapy for management of what was presumed to be resectable disease but never proceeded to surgery could not be determined.
 However, the authors postulated that, in addition to its potential for downstaging to enhance resectability, another benefit of neoadjuvant therapy is the avoidance of a Whipple procedure in patients who manifest rapid progression of disease while receiving preoperative therapy, for whom surgical intervention would not be beneficial.

 In our view, these data underscore the need for a randomized trial comparing modern neoadjuvant therapy (which increasingly includes multiagent chemotherapy regimens) with upfront resection followed by adjuvant chemotherapy for patients with potentially resectable pancreatic cancer.
 (See "Initial chemotherapy and radiation for nonmetastatic locally advanced unresectable and borderline resectable exocrine pancreatic cancer", section on 'Initial chemotherapy'.)